 Image gallery: St. Leonhard im Pitztal

-The patron saint of the parish church and thus the village of St. Leonhard im Pitztal is abbot Leonhard from Limoges in South France, which in Austria is worshiped.
-Located in the heart of the Pitztal valley, St. Leonhard offers a great view on the Wildspitze (3,774 m asl), which is by the way the highest mountain in Tyrol.
-This is where you feel right in the world of mountains.
+The patron saint of the parish church and thus of St. Leonhard im Pitztal itself is the French abbot Leonhard from Limoges, which in Austria is worshiped.
+Located in the heart of the Pitztal valley, the village offers a great view on Mt.
+Wildspitze (3,774 m a.s.l.), the highest peak in North Tyrol.